 Also known for great egg production are the ducks which I have, Welsh harlequin, just be sure you order females.
 This can be determined by beak coloration when the ducklings are just a few days old.
 The female’s beak will look pinkish, whereas the male’s will be dark grey.
 These ducks come in two color varieties also called phases, silver and gold.
 I have the silver phase.
 They are gorgeous ducks!
 Also, very great foragers.
 Unlike my chickens, they do not bother my vegetable gardens, although they did munch quite a bit of my elderberry bush.
 We raise rabbits here as well, and my ducks love to hang out under the rabbit hutches and munch on the rabbit droppings and whatever creepy crawlies they find among the droppings.
 Talk about recycling!

 If you are interested in a heritage breed of duck that is a good egg-layer consider the Dutch hookbill duck.
-This variety of duck is listed as critical on LivestockConservacy.org, a website dedicated to educating people about various domestic livestock which are becoming more rare, some on the verge of extinction.
+This variety of duck is listed as critical on LivestockConservacy.org, a website dedicated to educating people about various domestic livestock which are becoming rarer, some on the verge of extinction.
 This particular duck is capable of flight.
 The wings can be clipped to keep them from flying, or you can keep them caged, although I personally would let them do what they do best and that is forage.
 Another plus about this variety is that they have great mothering instincts, an important aspect for any true homesteader to consider!

 Perhaps it is duck meat which you are after, and who wouldn’t be, considering how delicious it is.
 If you’ve never had protein-rich duck meat before, you are missing out!
 It is dark meat, somewhat comparable to the dark meat of turkey, but in my opinion, more flavorful.
 Crispy duck skin is out of this world and make sure you save the grease, which makes amazing gravy.
-Ducks have a generous amount of fat which can be rendered and used to fry with; in Europe, duck fat is highly prized.
+Ducks have a generous amount of fat that can be rendered and used to fry with; in Europe, duck fat is highly prized.

-As I mentioned earlier, we have two Pekin ducks, a male and female.
+As I mentioned earlier, we have two Pekin ducks, a male and a female.
 They look practically identical.
 The way I can tell them apart is by their quacks and their tail feathers.
 Generally speaking, female ducks have a loud quack, whereas male drakes have a quieter raspy quack.
 The male’s tail feathers curl backward unlike the females.
 This is common in most duck breeds.

 Pekins are the most popular meat ducks; they are extra-large white ducks.
 They have a great meat to feed ratio and can be ready to eat at just seven weeks of age, weighing up to seven pounds.
 We are hoping to get some ducklings from our pair eventually.
-Our fingers are crossed as Pekin ducks are known for being poor setters, but free ranging pairs, which ours are, have better success and may raise twenty ducklings a year.
+Our fingers are crossed as Pekin ducks are known for being poor setters, but free-ranging pairs, which ours are, have better success and may raise twenty ducklings a year.
 We could, of course, invest in an incubator and incubate their fertile eggs if the mother duck won’t cooperate and sit on her eggs; whatever it takes to ensure we have plenty of Pekin meat in the freezer.